How much pre-training is enough to discover a good subnetwork?: Related work

-Our analysis resembles that of the Frank-Wolfe algorithm \citep{frank1956algorithm, frank-wolfe}, a widely-used technique for constrained, convex optimization.
-Recent work has shown that training deep networks with Frank-Wolfe can be made feasible in certain cases despite the non-convex nature of neural network training \citep{bach_fw, frankwolfe_nn}.
+\textit{Our analysis resembles that of the Frank-Wolfe algorithm \citep{frank1956algorithm, frank-wolfe}, a widely-used and simple technique for constrained, convex optimization.} Recent work has shown that training deep networks with Frank-Wolfe can be made feasible in certain cases despite the non-convex nature of neural network training \citep{bach_fw, frankwolfe_nn}.
 Instead of training networks from scratch with Frank-Wolfe, however, we use a Frank-Wolfe-style approach to greedily select neurons from a pre-trained model.
 Such a formulation casts structured pruning as convex optimization over a marginal polytope, which can be analyzed similarly to Frank-Wolfe \citep{provable_subnetworks, log_pruning} and loosely approximates networks trained with standard, gradient-based techniques \citep{provable_subnetworks}.
+Several distributed variants of the Frank-Wolfe algorithm have been analyzed theoretically \citep{wai2017decentralized, xian2021communication, hou2022distributed}, though our analysis most closely resembles that of \citep{bellet2015distributed}.
 Alternative methods of analysis for greedy selection algorithms could also be constructed with the use of sub-modular optimization techniques~\citep{submod_opt}.

 Much work has been done to analyze the convergence properties of neural networks trained with gradient-based techniques \citep{provable_overparam, finite_ntk, ntk, one_hid_relu}.
 Such convergence rates were originally explored for wide, two-layer neural networks using mean-field analysis techniques \citep{dim_free_mf, mf_2layer}.
 Similar techniques were later used to extend such analysis to deeper models \citep{mf_resnet, mf_transformer}.
 Generally, recent work on neural network training analysis has led to novel analysis techniques \citep{finite_ntk, ntk}, extensions to alternate optimization methodologies \citep{relu_alt_min, moderate_overparam}, and even generalizations to different architectural components \citep{one_conv_layer, two_layer_relu, one_hid_relu}.
-By adopting and extending such analysis, we aim to bridge the gap between the theoretical understanding of neural network training and LTH.
+By adopting and extending such analysis, we aim to simply bridge the gap between the theoretical understanding of neural network training and LTH.